Shift to Remote Work in the Energy Sector: Challenges and Opportunities

 • Talent Pool Expansion: Historically, energy companies have relied on workers in specific locations or regions.
 Now, with remote work capabilities, they can recruit talent globally, accessing skilled workers who were previously inaccessible due to geographical limitations.
 This expansion offers companies the chance to diversify their workforce and tap into specialised skills that may not be available locally.

 • Improved Work-Life Balance: The introduction of remote work has improved work-life balance for many employees in the energy sector.
-Rather than enduring long commutes to remote field sites, employees can now complete a portion of their work form home, reducing burnout and improving mental health.
+Rather than enduring long commutes to remote field sites, employees can now complete a portion of their work from home, reducing burnout and improving mental health.

 Challenges in Implementing Remote Work